Cydhra/vers/readme.md

 Vers (vers-vecs on crates.io)
 contains pure-Rust implementations of several data structures backed by rank and select operations.
-When using this library, it is strongly recommended to enable the `BMI2` and `popcnt` features for x86_64 CPUs, or compile with the `target-cpu=native` flag, since the intrinsics speed up both `rank` and `select` operations by a factor of 2-3.
+When using this library, it is strongly recommended to enable the `BMI2` and `popcnt` features for x86_64 CPUs or compile with the `target-cpu=native` flag, since the intrinsics speed up both `rank` and `select` operations by a factor of 2-3.

 ## Data Structures
 - A fully-featured bit vector with no memory overhead.
 - A succinct bit vector supporting fast rank and select queries.
-- an Elias-Fano encoding of monotone sequences supporting constant time predecessor/successor queries.
+- An Elias-Fano encoding of monotone sequences supporting constant-time predecessor/successor queries.
-- two Range Minimum Query vector structures for constant-time range minimum queries.
+- Two Range Minimum Query vector structures for constant-time range minimum queries.

 ## Why Vers?
 - **Performance**: Vers is among the fastest publicly available implementations for its data structures.